+We’re pleased to launch a new design for the reconciliation queries developed for Canadian Friends.
 Quakers have a tradition of using queries to provoke spiritual reflection.
-These are usually simple questions used to stay grounded and to gain deeper insights.
-Queries promote work on oneself.
-They can help a person to keep expressing their positive values during their day to day life.
+Queries are usually simple questions used to stay grounded and to gain deeper insights.
+They promote work on oneself and can help a person to keep expressing their positive values during their day to day life.

 Any non-Indigenous person, whether Quaker or not, may find these queries helpful in prompting reflection on their knowledge and actions for reconciliation.